Quasar Accretion Disk Sizes From Continuum Reverberation Mapping From the Dark Energy Survey: Analysis

 From Equation \ref{eqnarray: thin_disk_Kochanek}, we expect that the disk size should scale as $R_{\lambda_{0}} \propto M_{\textrm{BH}}^{2/3}$ in traditional thin disk theory for a roughly fixed $L/L_{\textrm{E}}$, as has been found for luminous quasars \citep{Kollmeier06}.
+We note, however, that X-ray studies (e.g., \citealp{Aird12}), optical studies with well-characterized selection functions (e.g., \citealp{Schulze10}), and phenomenological modeling (e.g., \citealp{Weigel17}) argue that the Eddington ratio distribution of quasars is more power law-like.
 There appears to be a weak trend with mass in Figure \ref{fig: mass_plot_new_jav}, albeit with a large scatter.
 It should be noted again that the uncertainties in the mass measurements for all of these quasars is roughly 0.4 dex.
-Prior accretion disk measurements, both through microlensing and photometric reverberation mapping, have found that many disks larger than expected from thin disk theory by a factor of a few \citep{Morgan10, Fausnaugh16, Jiang17}, whereas our objects are mostly consistent with thin disks with moderate-to-high accretion rates.
+Prior accretion disk measurements, both through microlensing and photometric reverberation mapping, have found that many disks larger than expected from thin disk theory by a factor of a few \citep{Morgan10, Fausnaugh16, Jiang17}.
+Given our large uncertainties, our objects are consistent with both these larger disk sizes as well as thin disks with moderate-to-high accretion rates.
 A small subset of our JAVELIN thin disk models require Eddington ratios greater than unity, but our sample on the whole shows a large scatter around a thin disk with a moderate accretion rate.
-One explanation for larger disks is higher accretion rates for the black holes closer to the Eddington limit \citep{Fausnaugh16}, but at these rates the disks would no longer remain thin.
-Another explanation provided by \citet{Hall17} for large disks is that there could be a low-density atmosphere around the thin disk that modifies the optical and UV regions of the disk to appear larger than they would as a blackbody spectrum.